ServiceNow/AgentLab/README.md

 For a better integration with the tools, make sure to implement most functions in the [AgentArgs](src/agentlab/agents/agent_args.py#L5) API and the extended `bgym.AbstractAgentArgs`.

-If you think your agent should be included directly in AgenLab, let use know and it can be added in agentlab/agents/ with the name of your agent.
+If you think your agent should be included directly in AgenLab, let us know and it can be added in agentlab/agents/ with the name of your agent.

 ## ↻ Reproducibility